 Anyway, we took Grandma to Cindy's Steakhouse for her birthday dinner, and they brought her a small, yellow cake that was still warm.
 The whole meal was good, but the cake was especially nice.
 I think Grandma enjoyed herself, and she got to see a couple of her former students.

 Then to St. Paul, where I bonded with my nephew and spent some time with my sister and her husband.
 Got another great meal from a fancified restaurant.
 We talked about my possibly staying up there for a while when the new baby comes, helping out a bit and saving money.
 I thought this might be nice, especially since Sam and I get along so well, and Meredith is able to get so much more done when she runs errands if there is someone else along to keep him occupied.
 When we went to Lowes on Thursday, she was able to get all of her business done while I took Sammy around the store.
 He seemed to like it.
 We looked at all the tools, then he sat in every riding lawn mower there.
 He calls them tractors.
 He also wanted to test out all of the bathroom fixtures: toilets, faucets, whathaveyous.
 It's pretty easy to keep him entertained.
 I think we spent at least an hour over a period of three days sitting in their front window looking out at all of the cars passing by on the road.
-"Big truck!"
-"Where are the people going?"
+"Big truck!

 Also, he's scared of the car wash.
 Interesting.